NonieBenks/the-odin-projects/README.md

 # the-odin-projects
-Project assignments from the Odin Project course.
+Smaller project assignments from the Odin Project course in one place.